Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

         !!! info "The [Azure AI hub](https://learn.microsoft.com/azure/ai-studio/concepts/ai-resources) collects AI resources that can be shared between AI projects.
 The [Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) helps you organize your work when building applications."

     - Click the Project link.
 You will be taken to a Project details page.
-    - Click "Connected Resources" in the left pane,
-    - **Check:** You should see Hub connections to OpenAI endpoints, Azure AI Search & Storage.
     - Click "Models + endpoints" in the left pane.
     - **Check:** You should see deployed models for this project.